HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

-#### ㅂ.
-Visualizing
+#### F. Visualizing

- The results of the quantum algorithm are results of 1024 shots at usual.
+ The results of the quantum algorithm are the results of 1024 shots as usual.
 So for the simple algorithm, histograms are working well.

 ```
 from qiskit.visualization import plot_histogram